Sam Tuivailala: St. Louis Cardinals

 Tuivailala made the Cardinals' 2018 Opening Day roster.

 Seattle Mariners

 On July 27, 2018, Tuivailala was traded to the Seattle Mariners in exchange for Seth Elledge.
-Tuivailala pitched to a 1.69 ERA in five games with the Mariners in 2018.
-In 2019, he worked to a 2.35 ERA over 23 games with the team.
+In five games out of the bullpen for the Mariners down the stretch, he logged a 1.69 ERA with four strikeouts across 5 1/3 innings pitched.
+In 2019, Tuivailala made 23 appearances for Seattle, recording a strong 2.35 ERA with 27 strikeouts in 23.0 innings of work.
+Tuivailala did not appear for the team in spring training the following year due to a right shoulder impingement.
 Tuivailala was placed on release waivers by the Mariners organization on March 20, 2020.